Saved posts manager

 Manage saved posts before they become a pile.

 Every platform gives you a save button.
-Almost none of them help you turn saved posts into something you can find, organize, and reuse.
+Almost none of them help you turn saved posts into something you can find, organize, plan, and reuse.

 The short answer